PasqualeZingo/trafficGen/README.md

 The postfix and dovecot packages are used for sending mail and authentication, respectively. rsyslog creates a file in /var/log called syslog, which logs interactions with the postfix server, simplifying troubleshooting.
 To activate rsyslog, start the rsyslog with the command 'service rsyslog start'.
 Use the tail -n (no. lines) to view the latest lines of the syslog file.
 Telnet is used to interact with the SMTP server for testing purposes.

 ### Configuration
+A clean postfix installation will have to config files within its directory at /etc/postfix.
+They are named master.cf and main.cf.
+In master.cf, uncomment line 17 by removing the '#' symbol from the beginning of the line.
+Save your changes and open main.cf.